 Typically shy, mountain lions may become habituated to human presence.
 If you live or play in mountain lion country take time to learn how to keep yourself, livestock, and pets safe.

 All four of the zoo's top cats - Rio, Cedar, Echo and Flash - live in the same enclosure.
 In the wild, cougars are solitary animals and adult males are known to be predatory toward young cougars, especially younger males.

 Cedar (as a young kitten in 2010)

 Rio is arrived at the zoo a year ago (2008).
 He lived at the Nimbus California Department of Fish and Game facility for nearly a year after he was found alone, starving and covered with parasites near Weimer.
-People with domestic cats know that introducing a newcomer can be tricky, but over the last several months Introductions have gone very well, and he has been accepted by the others.

 A common and important local predator, the twenty-pound bobcat is nonetheless rarely seen.
 Their handsome coat is excellent camouflage, and bobcats are masters in the art of using it.
 The zoo bobcats seem to appear and disappear in their enclosure, just as their relatives do in the wild.